greenelab/tribe-client/README.rst

-11. (Optional) If you want to download and pickle gene sets/collections from Tribe by using the ``tribe_client_pickle_public_genesets`` management command, you can customize the following setting:
+11. (Optional) If you want to download and pickle gene sets/collections from Tribe by using the ``tribe_client_pickle_public_genesets`` management command, you can customize the following setting in ``settings.py``:

 .. code-block:: python

+    # Location of folder where pickled gene set files will be saved to.
+    # This can be a subdirectory in your server's path (as shown here),
+    # or not.
     PUBLIC_GENESET_FOLDER = os.path.join(
         <server directory>, <folder for pickled gene sets files>)